backube/volsync/docs/usage/kopia/restore-configuration.rst

 sourceIdentity
    This optional field provides a simplified way to specify which ReplicationSource's snapshots to restore.
-It automatically generates the correct username and hostname based on the source configuration, with auto-discovery of the source PVC name.
+It automatically generates the correct username and hostname based on the source configuration, with auto-discovery of the source PVC name and sourcePathOverride.

    sourceName
       The name of the ReplicationSource that created the snapshots to restore (required)